 Students in grades PK through 8 are encouraged to leave their WCDs at home.
-Students who bring WCDs to school must ensure that they remain on silent mode and completely out of view for the entire school day or as expressly authorized by the classroom teacher for a specific instructional activity.
+Students who bring WCDs to school must ensure that they remain off and completely out of view for the entire school day.
+Cell Phones must remain in the classroom caddy during classroom instruction.
 Classroom teachers may also provide, and students may utilize, a cell phone storage area in their classroom.
 These expectations also apply to extra-curricular and co-curricular activities that occur before or after the school day.